Hezbollah: 2009 manifesto

-On 30 November 2009, secretary-general Nasrallah presented a new manifesto at Hezbollah's 7th political conference.
-Besides its introduction, this 32-page document has three chapters on U.S. hegemonic strategies and the impact of globalization; Hezbollah's approach to Lebanon; and Palestinian resistance to Israel.
+On 30 November 2009, secretary-general Hassan Nasrallah presented a new manifesto at Hezbollah's 7th political conference.
+Besides its introduction, this 32-page document has three chapters on U.S. hegemonic strategies and the impact of globalisation; Hezbollah's approach to Lebanon; and Palestinian resistance to Israel.
 While self-described as a "rebirth" document, the manifesto conveys the same basic approach to foreign policy as in the past, according to scholar Benedetta Berti, though it is more "politically savvy" and appeals to non-Islamic movements.
 Still, the manifesto offers new support for Lebanese political institutions, through which it had been making inroads.
-Notably, it says that it opposes political "sectarianism", idealizes a national unity government, and treats the Lebanese army less as an enemy and more as a subordinate military arm.
+Notably, it says that it opposes political "sectarianism", idealises a national unity government, and treats the Lebanese army less as an enemy and more as a subordinate military arm.

 Attitudes, statements, and actions concerning Israel and Zionism

 From the inception of Hezbollah to the present, the elimination of the State of Israel has been one of Hezbollah's primary goals.
 Some translations of Hezbollah's 1985 Arabic-language manifesto state that "our struggle will end only when this entity [Israel] is obliterated".
 According to Hezbollah's Deputy-General, Naim Qassem, the struggle against Israel is a core belief of Hezbollah and the central rationale of Hezbollah's existence.

 Hezbollah says that its continued hostilities against Israel are justified as reciprocal to Israeli operations against Lebanon and as retaliation for what they claim is Israel's occupation of Lebanese territory.
 Israel withdrew from Lebanon in 2000, and their withdrawal was verified by the United Nations as being in accordance with resolution 425 of 19 March 1978; however, Lebanon considers the Shebaa farms—a 26 km2 piece of land captured by Israel from Syria in the 1967 war and considered by the UN to be Syrian territory occupied by Israel—to be Lebanese territory.
 Finally, Hezbollah considers Israel to be an illegitimate state.
 For these reasons, it justifies its actions as acts of defensive jihad.

 If they go from Shebaa, we won't stop fighting them. ...
 Our goal is to liberate the 1948 borders of Palestine, ...
 The Jews who survive this war of liberation can go back to Germany or wherever they came from.
 However, that the Jews who lived in Palestine before 1948 will be 'allowed to live as a minority and they will be cared for by the Muslim majority.'